 Team Building and Public School Athletic Benefits

-Whether teens are competing in team sports, such as football or volleyball, or are engaging in more individualized sports, like track, swimming, or cross-country, all high school sports are fundamentally designed to help teens develop stronger personal and intra-personal skills and talents.
-Athleticism, among many activities, offers teens a physical outlet to exert their troubles, anger, emotions, and other feelings.
-As hormones shift teens’ moods and thoughts, competition fosters an opportunity for teens to interact with fellow peers, coaches, and mentors, while helping them understand their own abilities and talents.
+Whether teens compete in team sports or engage in more individualized activities, all high school sports are fundamentally designed to help teens develop stronger personal and interpersonal skills and talents.
+Athletics offers teens a physical outlet to exert their troubles, anger, and emotions..
+As hormones alter teens’ moods and thoughts, competition fosters an opportunity for teens to interact with fellow peers, coaches, and mentors, while helping them understand their own abilities and talents.

-While teens competing in sports are certainly exposed to opportunities to enhance their personal and social development, athletes competing in public school sports simultaneously can expand their physical abilities and fitness levels.
-As teens today are exposed to an array of entertainment avenues that may foster laziness, such as television, video games, and other media devices, the traditional experience of sports, exercise, and kinesthetic activities help boost teens’ minds and bodies.
+While teens competing in sports are certainly exposed to opportunities to enhance their personal and social development, athletes competing in public school sports also expand their physical abilities and fitness levels.
+Today’s teens are exposed to an array of entertainment avenues that may foster laziness, such as television, video games, and other media devices, but the traditional experience of sports, exercise, and kinesthetic activities help boost teens’ minds and bodies.
 Involvement in sporting activities keeps children moving and engaged physically, vital for their overall health and well-being.

-Adding to this, as teenagers’ bodies grow and adjust during their formative high school years, sports offer teens an opportunity to learn how to maneuver and adjust their constantly changing features and abilities.
+During these formative high school years, teenagers’ bodies grow and change constantly, and participation in sports can help teens learn how to maneuver and adjust to their changing body and physical abilities.
 In addition, a teen’s hormones and chemical makeup are constantly in flux.
-However, sports and athleticism actually help the body produce more positive chemicals, such as endorphins and adrenaline, which helps individuals experience more stable moods, more positive feelings of happiness, and decreased feelings of depression or sadness.
+Involvement in sports can actually help the body produce more positive chemicals, such as endorphins and adrenaline, which creates more stable moods, positive feelings of happiness, and decreased feelings of depression or sadness.

-While teens adopt an array of new and enhanced skills, as Metzle and Shookhoff outline, teens even more notably become a more rounded college applicant.
+While teens adopt an array of new and enhanced skills through participation in athletics, teens even more notably become more rounded college applicants (Metzl & Shookhoff, 2003).
 When applying to colleges

-By participating in sports and other non-required clubs or groups
+By participating in sports and other extracurricular clubs

 Balancing the Pros and Cons of Competition